Skip to Content

 • The Department of the Army has a maze of administrative review boards which can be difficult to navigate.
 Understanding the different boards, their functions, and the type of relief that can be granted is critical for Soldiers seeking to correct their official military record.

 MJA has successfully helped service members correct errors and injustices in their military records.
-If you need relief from one of the Army’s administrative review boards, contact us today for your free consultation.
+If you need relief from one of the Army’s administrative review boards, contact us today for your consultation.

 ARMY ADMINISTRATIVE REVIEW BOARDS